MIC-DKFZ/nnUNet/documentation/region_based_training.md

 some segmentation tasks this provides a benefit, as this shifts the importance allocated to different labels during training.
 Most prominently, this feature can be used to represent **hierarchical classes**, for example when organs + substructures are to be segmented.
 Imagine a liver segmentation problem, where vessels and tumors are also to be segmented.
-The first target region could thus be the entire liver (including the substructures) while the remaining targets are the substructues.
+The first target region could thus be the entire liver (including the substructures), while the remaining targets are the individual substructues.

 Important: nnU-Net still requires integer label maps as input and will produce integer label maps as output!
-Region-based training can be used to learn overlapping labels, but there must be a way to model these overlaps for nnU-Net to work (see below how this is done)
+Region-based training can be used to learn overlapping labels, but there must be a way to model these overlaps for nnU-Net to work (see below how this is done).

 ## How do you use it?